Fiat Fiasa engine: Engine specifications

-The Brazilian engines were also exported to Europe in large numbers, both for the 127, Ritmo, and the later Uno as well as a few Milles/Dunas/Elbas sold by Innocenti.
+The Brazilian engines were also exported to Europe in large numbers, both for the 127, Ritmo, and the later Uno.
 The fully finished engines were shipped in large containers containing 144 engines each.
 The 1.05 was also installed in the Autobianchi Y10, where it was also available with turbocharging.

 Fiat later made a very short-lived 1415 cc derivative, using a 78.0 mm stroke.
 This was only installed in the sporty Fiat Oggi CSS, which was built in 300 examples in 1984.
 This engine produces 78 PS.
 The next version was an undersquare version with a much longer stroke, the 1497 cc version with a 82.5 mm which was introduced for the Fiat Fiorino in 1989.
 The little 1050 was discontinued in 1989 as well.
 The final iteration was developed to fit Brazil's new sub-1 liter tax category and was introduced in 1990.
 Displacing 997 cc, it had an extremely short stroke of 54.8 mm.
 With a single carburetor, the new engine's specifications were very similar to the 1.05.
 A higher-powered, twin-barrel ethanol-powered version was introduced in 1991 for the Uno Brio but was discontinued shortly thereafter as it could not meet the new emissions regulations which took effect in January 1992.
 With these, only the single-barrel 1.0 (now catalyzed) and the 1.5 remained available.